foerstner-lab/READemption/docs/source/installation.rst

 Some comments:

-- Ubuntu 14.04 should have Python 3.4 already installed.
+- Ubuntu 16.04 should have Python 3.5 already installed.
 - ``cython`` is required for ``pysam``
 - ``make``, ``libncurses5-dev`` and ``zlib1g-dev`` are needed for ``segemehl``
-- ``libxml2`` required for the installation of some of the R-packages
+- ``libxml2`` is required for the installation of some of the R-packages

 2. Install segemehl
 ~~~~~~~~~~~~~~~~~~~

 ::

-  curl http://www.bioinf.uni-leipzig.de/Software/segemehl/segemehl_0_1_9.tar.gz > segemehl_0_1_9.tar.gz
+  curl http://www.bioinf.uni-leipzig.de/Software/segemehl/segemehl_0_2_0.tar.gz > segemehl_0_2_0.tar.gz
-  tar xzf segemehl_0_1_9.tar.gz
+  tar xzf segemehl_0_2_0.tar.gz
   cd segemehl_*/segemehl/ && make && cd ../../

 Copying the executable to a location that is part of the ``PATH`` e.g